engellab/DSRP/README.md

 neuron.show_spikes()
 ```

-### Example 3 : Using the firing rate of preiouse neuron as an input - Poisson
+### Example 3 : Using the firing rate of previous neuron as an input - Poisson

 This example uses the firing rate from a previous DSR instance as input for a new simulation.